surister/cratedb-guide/docs/domain/timeseries/video.md

 -- [Time series data: From raw data to fast analysis in only three steps]

-In this extensive video tutorial, Karyn and Niklas will show you how to use time-series data and data analysis to help businesses understand patterns, trends, and causes over time.
+In this extensive video tutorial, Karyn and Niklas will show you how to use time series data and data analysis to help businesses understand patterns, trends, and causes over time.

-On behalf of the webinar, Crate&#46;io's Solution Engineering team guides you through the implementation steps of a time-series use case - from table layout to querying.
+On behalf of the webinar, Crate&#46;io's Solution Engineering team guides you through the implementation steps of a time series use case - from table layout to querying.

-Our speakers will also show you how to find the right sharding and partitioning strategy for your time-series data in CrateDB.
+Our speakers will also show you how to find the right sharding and partitioning strategy for your time series data in CrateDB.
 :::

 :::{grid-item} &nbsp;